Education Research Current Organisation and Cooperation NL

 Programme

 In the first year, you will study courses related to Climate Sciences, Environmental Economics, and Environmental Policy and Governance, exploring integrated approaches to solving global sustainability challenges.
-You will also learn methods of interdisciplinary research and you will conduct an international fieldwork.
+You will also learn methods of interdisciplinary research and you will conduct fieldwork in Spain.

 Streams